What are Driver Vehicle Inspection Reports (DVIR)?

 The fleet company has to have any repairs done soon before the vehicle could be used.
 And the repairs must be certified once repairs are done.

 Understanding DVIR Regulations

-Under the US Federal Motor Carrier Safety Administration’s law, all commercial vehicles required to perform DVIRs every single day.
+Under the US Federal Motor Carrier Safety Administration’s law, all commercial vehicles are required to perform DVIRs every single day.

 Moreover, in 2014, the FMCSA stated that if zero faults or defects are detected, single drivers will no longer have to submit reports.

 However, if a vehicle needs to carry passengers, it is necessary to submit a pre-trip inspection report and also conduct a post-trip inspection, and the inspection data must be stored.